-This cheesy baked ziti casserole featuring Fontina cheese has all your favorite winter flavors!
-Make and freeze it ahead for a quick, comforting meal.
+This cheesy baked ziti casserole with Havarti boasts all your favorite winter flavors!
+Make and freeze ahead of time for a quick, comforting weeknight meal.

 - 16 ounces (1 pound) ziti or other small hollow pasta